 When the anomaly detection features of machine learning are enabled, you can use the Anomalies page in the Logs app to detect and inspect log anomalies and the log partitions where the log anomalies occur.
 This means you can easily see anomalous behavior without significant human intervention — no more manually sampling log data, calculating rates, and determining if rates are expected.

 Anomalies automatically highlight periods where the log rate is outside expected bounds and therefore may be anomalous.
+For example:

 - A significant drop in the log rate might suggest that a piece of infrastructure stopped responding, and thus we’re serving fewer requests.

 - A spike in the log rate could denote a DDoS attack.
 This may lead to an investigation of IP addresses from incoming requests.

 You can also view log anomalies directly in the Machine Learning app.